adobe/trustmark/python/README.md

 <sup>2</sup> Adobe Research, San Jose CA.

-This repo contains a Python (3.x) (`python/`)and a browser deployable Javascript (`js/`) implementation of TrustMark for encoding, decoding and removing image watermarks.
+This repo contains a Python (3.8.5 or higher) (`python/`)and a browser deployable Javascript (`js/`) implementation of TrustMark for  encoding, decoding and removing image watermarks.
 In addition, a C2PA (`c2pa/`) example is provided to demonstrate signing of a watermarked image using the CAI supplied python library for C2PA / Content Credentials.